MonstrousSoftware/GetOut/README.md

 to do:
-- smaller text button style for key menu
-- collision with inside corner
+- !bug: collision with inside corner
-- robot direction in path following
+- bug: robot direction in path following
+- - randomized spawn points
+- - start screen

 Done: